 Let us explain with the help of a sample web service which is used in a Retail Industry.
 In a Retail industry, customer can purchase various items from the retailer through online and offline and we need a centralized repository called a Data Warehouse where all the transactional data is fed into.
 The item details are then further normalized into Data Marts to form a common schema which will have facts and dimensions.
 On a large scale environment, this could be a cumbersome task in designing a data model.

 To overcome this we have business needs to access the data over the network and the best way will be to use the web service.
 So the final order details, pricing, payment details, and shipping information are translated internally and saved in a third party system which is either in an XML or JSON format.
 The third-party system hosted over a secured network is accessed via a URL.
 Since this system is based on REST API calls, we use Informatica Power Center as a client to access the server which is a web service API.
+Informatica Data Quality (IDQ) can also be integrated separately with the Power Center and Informatica MDM to strengthen enterprise data quality.

 In Power Center, you can use an HTTP transformation to send a request and receive a response from a REST Web service.